dcarpintero/machine-learning/BERT.md

 ## Next Sentence Prediction Training (NSP)

-In order to understand the relationship between two sentences, the model further receives pairs of sentences A and B as input and learns to predict if sentence B is connected to sentence A.
+In order to understand the relationship between two sentences, the model further receives pairs of sentences A and B as input, and learns to predict if sentence B is connected to sentence A.

-In practice, both sentences are separated by a [CLS] token (inserted at the beginning of the first sentence) and a [SEP] token (inserted at the end of each sentence).
-And the model adds a learned embedding to every token indicating whether it belongs to sentence A or sentence B.
+In practice, both sentences are separated by a [CLS] token (inserted at the beginning of sentence A) and a [SEP] token (inserted at the end of sentence A), whereas every token is labeled as belonging to sentence A or sentence B.

-> When choosing the sentences A and B for each pretraining example, 50% of the time B is the actual next sentence that follows A (labeled as IsNext), and 50% of the time it is a random sentence from the corpus (labeled as NotNext).
+> When choosing sentences A and B for each pretraining example, 50% of the time B is the actual next sentence that follows A (labeled as IsNext), and 50% of the time it is a random sentence from the corpus (labeled as NotNext).

 # Fine-Tuning BERT